*Check back in March 2023 for Summer 2023 dates.

 Students can take their free intersession class in either Winter or Summer sessions, starting in Winter 2021.
 First year students must use their free class offer within 4 years; transfer students must use it within 2 years.

-Registration for eligible students in a free intersession course is handled by the Academic Advising & Retention Services (AARS) office.
-If you have any questions regarding your free intersession course or registration, please see our FAQs for Fall 2020 admits or contact the Academic Advising and Retention Services office at firstname.lastname@example.org.
+Registration for eligible students in a free intersession course is handled by the Undergraduate Advising & Success Center (UASC).
+If you have any questions regarding your free intersession course or registration, please see our FAQs for Fall 2020 admits or contact the Undergraduate Advising & Success Center (UASC) office at firstname.lastname@example.org.

 What kind of resources does SJSU offer in terms of class support?